 Eligible.
 The following employees at the University of Montana are automatically eligible to serve as PIs on externally sponsored projects and must meet responsibility and training expectations:

 - Regular, tenure-track faculty,

 - Non-tenure track faculty (such as lecturers, research faculty, adjunct faculty, clinical faculty, etc.) with explicit permission from their dean/director, and

-- Permanent contractual staff (such as administrative positions, academic & professional positions, letter-of-appointment positions, classified staff, etc.).
+- Permanent contractual staff (such as administrative positions, academic & professional positions, letter-of-appointment [excluding postdoc] positions, classified staff, etc.).